Joona Järvistö

 Joona Järvistö (born 29 December 1996) is a Finnish professional footballer who plays for FC Inter Turku, as a striker.

 Career

 Inter Turku

 Järvistö joined Inter Turku from his childhood club, KaaPo on a one-year contract on 18 January 2018.
-Järvistö had had a good 2017 season with KaaPo, scoring 17 goals in 20 games, and had already went on a few trials at Inter Turku before signing for the club.
+Järvistö had had a good 2017 season with KaaPo, scoring 17 goals in 20 games, and had already been on a few trials at Inter Turku before signing for the club.

-On 1 August 2019 the club announced, that Järvistö would be loaned out to his former club, KaaPo, for the rest of the year.
+On 1 August 2019 the club announced that Järvistö would be loaned out to his former club, KaaPo, for the rest of the year.